 - Habitat design and building - from acres of riparian landscape to a small home for a ring tail possum

-- We partner and work with other groups in our catchment and beyond to improve capacity including SEQ Catchments, Brisbane Catchment Network, Brisbane City Council, local businesses, schools, kindies, universities and the community.
+- We partner and work with other groups in our catchment and beyond to improve capacity including Healthy Land and Water, Brisbane Catchments Network, Brisbane City Council, local businesses, schools, kindies, universities and the community.

 Creek Restoration - Norman Creek at Greenslopes DCP: a series of riffles, pools and riparian vegetation that successfully cleans the water and provides habitat for native animals.

 Ecological monitoring: Ongoing observation sessions to study freshwater ecology and the presence and absence of flora and fauna on project sites.